 - – Save parameters in the top menu.

 How to configure in Gunbot MM bots Tenkan Strategy for trading with Futures.

 - – Create a default legacy MM strategy, configure the way you like your ROE without adding any strategy variant and configure your risk level.

 - – Open a text editor and in pair override add “MAX_OPEN_CONTRACTS” value in quote & “MM_TENKAN”: true,

-- – Save the file, stop your gunbot and launch it again.
+- – Save the file, stop your Gunbot and relaunch it.

-DCA can be used as a maker or taker, in order to use as a maker just set in your pair overrides MARKET_SELL false, MARKET_BUY false.
+DCA can be used as a maker or taker; to use as a maker, just set in your pair overrides MARKET_SELL false, MARKET_BUY false.

 Ichimoku Cloud Crypto settings